clayne/hacktical-c/fix/README.md

 The reasons one might wish to do so are mainly performance and correctness.
 Floating point values are more complicated to implement and inconsistent to deal with.
 As a result it's often recommended to use fixed-points when dealing with numbers that need to be exact, for instance time and money.

-We'll use unsigned 64 bit integers to store our fixed-point values, using 3 bits for the exponent (power of 10), 1 for sign and the remaining 60 bits for the value.
+We'll use unsigned 64-bit integers to store fixed-point values; using 3 bits for the exponent (power of 10), 1 for sign and the remaining 60 bits for the value.

 ```C
 #define HC_FIX_EXP 3